 "The other is very rich and prominent, the owner of many apartment houses as he calls them, in the portion of the city we have just been visiting.
 Tenements and lungblocks those who live in or near them call them.
 The Honourable Joseph, his friends and charitable institutions know him as.
-Slimy Joe his tenants and those who have close dealings with him, call him!
+Slimy Joe his tenants and those who have close dealings with him call him!

 "The fourth is a man who has never worked at all.
-He inherited properties worth many millions.
+He inherited, properties worth many millions.
 Managers attend to these and collect his incomes.
 Among them are many extensive railroad properties.
 His father was known as the great corruptionist.
 His managers follow in his father's practices.
 He is a lavish spender and loves sport.
 Though large and strong looking, he is never well."

-But all the rich are not like these, I volunteered.
+"But all the rich are not like these," I volunteered.
 "By no means," he replied.
-"These are only the parasitic, the low down rich, those whose God, whose religion, whose life is greed, and who know no more.
-But their name is legion, though they are never happy, never at peace."
+"These are only the parasitic, the little minded rich, those whose God, whose religion, whose life is greed, and who know no more.
+But their name is legion, though they are never happy, never at peace.
+But remember always that there is that large company of the splendid rich, to whose masterly ability and to whose devotion to the good of their kind and of the nation's welfare, and many times in a manner so quiet and unobtrusive that it is scarcely known by the public at large, great debts of admiration and gratitude are due.
+To condemn, or to judge indiscriminately, is a mark always of the little mind."